Jonathan D. Gray: Blackstone president

+As president, Gray encouraged a thematic approach across Blackstone's businesses, investing in companies or assets that stand to benefit from larger trends, including: shifts to e-commerce, advancements in life sciences, increased demand for data centers due to artificial intelligence, investments related to the energy transition, and the growth of private credit.
+Gray also led efforts to expand Blackstone's client base outside the typical pool of large institutional investors it historically served, including insurers and individual investors.

+Under Gray, in 2023 Blackstone became the first alternative asset manager to reach $1 trillion in assets under management and join the S&P 500.

 Politics

 In 2016, it was reported that Gray was under consideration as Treasury Secretary for the incoming presidential administration of Donald Trump.
 Gray's boss and Trump's friend Stephen A. Schwarzman quickly dismissed the idea that a slot in a Republican cabinet would be offered to a Democratic supporter like Gray.
 Gray withdrew his name from consideration and Steven Mnuchin was eventually nominated and confirmed.